alantgeo/vicmap2osm/README.md

 ![reduceDuplicates in action](img/reduceDuplicates_singleCluster.png)

-2. Where each of the housenumber, street, suburb, postcode, state are the same for each of the strictly overlapping points, but only the unit value differs we attempt to reduce these to a single address point without `addr:unit` but instead using [`addr:flats`](https://wiki.openstreetmap.org/wiki/Key:addr:flats).
+2. Where each of the housenumber, street (previously also including suburb, postcode, state) are the same for each of the strictly overlapping points, but only the unit value differs we attempt to reduce these to a single address point without `addr:unit` but instead using [`addr:flats`](https://wiki.openstreetmap.org/wiki/Key:addr:flats).

 `addr:flats` is the documented tag for describing the unit numbers at an address.